 He was subsequently awarded a prestigious Wellcome Trust PhD Research Fellowship in 2011, NIHR Clinical Lectureship in 2015, Wellcome Trust Institutional Lectureship in 2016 and a Biomedical Research Grant.

 Dr Comninos is heavily involved in clinical work as a Consultant Endocrinologist at Imperial College Healthcare NHS Trust (based at St. Mary's, Hammersmith and Charing Cross Hospitals).
 Alongside general endocrinology, his special interests include reproductive hormones and calcium disorders including osteoporosis and hyperparathyroidism.
-In addition, he continues in research and education as an Honorary Clinical Senior Lecturer at Imperial College London.
+In addition, he continues in research and education as an Honorary Clinical Senior Lecturer at Imperial College London and has recently been elected to the national science committee for the UK Society for Endocrinology..

 His clinical and academic contributions were recognised by the UK Society for Endocrinology with the award of the prestigious Early Career Clinical Prize, presented to the leading Early Career Clinical Endocrinologist in the UK.
-He continues to publish research in notable journals including The Journal of Clinical Endocrinology & Metabolism, The Journal of Clinical Investigation and The Lancet alongside his clinical Consultant Endocrine practice.
+He continues to publish research in notable journals including The Journal of Clinical Endocrinology & Metabolism, The Journal of Clinical Investigation and The Lancet, which have attracted international media attention (including BBC, Newsweek, The Times, Independent, Reuters, Televisa, New York Post), alongside his clinical Consultant Endocrine practice.